Venezuelans flood streets for another Chavez coffin parade

-Chavez’s remains were being transported for about 12 miles through Caracas from an army academy to a military museum on a hillside where the former soldier launched his political career with a failed coup in 1992.
+Chavez’s remains were to be driven for about 12 miles (20 km) through the streets of Caracas from an army academy to a military museum on a hillside where the former soldier launched his political career with a failed coup in 1992.

-The events were the culmination of 10 days of official mourning in the South American OPEC nation led by the flamboyant socialist president for 14 years until his death from cancer.

 A state funeral was held a week ago.

-“You are a giant,” his daughter Maria Gabriela said in an emotional religious service before the procession began.

-“Fly freely and breathe deep with the winds of the hurricane.
-We will care for your fatherland and defend your legacy.
-You will never leave, your flame is in our hands.”
+Friday’s events were the culmination of 10 days of official mourning in the South American OPEC nation led by the flamboyant socialist president for 14 years until his death from cancer.

-Though his remains will for now be placed in the museum on the edge of the populous January 23 neighborhood - arguably the most militantly pro-Chavez zone in the country - there was still doubt over his final resting place.
+Though his remains were to be placed for now in the museum on the edge of the populous January 23 neighborhood - arguably the most militantly pro-Chavez zone in Venezuela - there was still doubt over his final resting place.

 The government wanted to embalm Chavez “for eternity” in the style of Soviet leaders Lenin and Stalin and China’s Mao.
 But embarrassingly for Venezuela, officials say the process was started too late and may not be possible.

-Parliament had been due to debate a motion this week to amend the constitution so that Chavez’s body could be buried in the National Pantheon, close to the remains of his idol and South American independence hero Simon Bolivar.
+Parliament had been due to debate a motion this week to amend the constitution for Chavez’s body to be laid in the National Pantheon, close to the remains of his idol and South American independence hero Simon Bolivar.

 The constitution states that honor can only be accorded to leaders 25 years after their death.

-But the debate was delayed amid talk Chavez’s corpse might instead be taken to his hometown Sabaneta, in the Venezuelan “llanos,” or plains, to fulfill his oft-stated wish to lie alongside the grandmother who raised him in a mud-floor home.
+But the debate was delayed amid talk that Chavez’s corpse may be taken to his hometown Sabaneta, in the Venezuelan “llanos,” or plains, to fulfill his oft-stated wish to lie alongside the grandmother who raised him in a mud-floor home.

 “Chavez, I promise you, my vote is for Maduro,” read the headbands, repeating a slogan at pro-government rallies.